rinigus/osmscout-server/docs/tags/tag2alias_fa.md

-# FA: Tag and its main corresponding alias for
+# FA: Tag and its main alias, tag -> alias

 Tag | Alias
 --- | ---